SAN FRANCISCO -- The rise of smart phones has presented Hewlett-Packard Co. with a problem.

 HP, the world's No. 1 printer maker, hopes changes it announced Monday will help reverse that trend.

-The company is rolling out technology that will give Internet capabilities to all of its new printers that cost $99 and up.
 They will each have their own e-mail address, to which smart-phone users can send photos and any other files they want to print.

 The printers will also be able to connect to an HP website, from which users can tell their printers to do specific things at certain times, such as printing out copies of the day's top news stories every morning.